zaidarain1/kit/README.md

 ## Local Development
 The React example can be used to test the library locally.

-1. pnpm install
+1. `pnpm install`
-2. pnpm watch
+2. From the root folder, run `pnpm watch` to build the package in watch mode in one console.
-3. pnpm start:react
+3. From the root folder, run `pnpm start:react` to run the react example in another console.

 ## LICENSE